Terms of Reference

 The Committee shall hold regular meetings at least once every quarter the schedule of which shall be decided by the body.
-Meetings shall be scheduled every Thursday of first week of the last month of the quarter.
+Meetings scheduled for the whole year shall be approved by the members during the Committee’s fourth quarter meeting.

 The presence in a meeting of fifty percent plus one of the total members shall constitute a quorum.
 In the absence of a quorum, the Committee members present may discuss the items in the agenda and make a recommendation thereon to the Council in the next meeting.

 The decision of the Committee shall only be recommendatory in nature and shall be in the form of resolution addressed to the Council.

 - Communications such as notice of meeting, minutes of meetings, among others, shall be sent through official e-mail address (email@example.com).
 If necessary, a follow-up text message will be sent by the Secretariat through the official mobile number: 0933-822-7615 or 0917-805-5848.

 - Notice of meeting shall be sent to members at least two weeks before the meeting.
 Members are expected to confirm their attendance through e-mail using the confirmation slip or thru text message.